 The largest operating expenses of the proprietary funds, medical and prescription drug benefits, totaled \$120.9 million compared to \$129.5 million in 2018.
 This accounts for 82.1 percent of the total operating expenses, compared to 78.5 percent in 2018.
 This \$8.6 million decrease compares to a \$1.2 million increase in 2018 from 2017.
 The change in net position of the Self Insurance Fund was an increase of \$11.9 million in fiscal year 2019 compared to a change in net position of a negative \$0.6 million in fiscal year 2018.
 The increase in operating income can be attributed to a decrease in highway general liability claims.
-The change in net position of \$5.2 million in fiscal year 2018 are \$18.5 million in fiscal year 2019 compared to a change in the dollar amount of medical claims and the change in the incurred but not reported claims.
+The change in net position of the medical and life insurance plan was a positive \$18.5 million in fiscal year 2019 compared to a change in net position of \$5.2 million in fiscal year 2018.
+The operating income can be attributed to a decrease in the dollar amount of medical claims and the change in the incurred but not reported claims.